Quantum Sphere-Packing Bounds with Polynomial Prefactors: Introduction

 The quantity $E(R)$ then provides a measure of how rapidly the error probability approaches zero with an increase in blocklength.
 This characterization of the reliability function is hence called the \emph{reliability function analysis} or the \emph{error exponent analysis}.

 For a classical channel, lower bounds for the reliability function can be established by random coding arguments \cite{Fei55,Fan61,Gal65,Gal68}.
 However, upper bounds require different techniques since the code-dependent bounds on the error probability need to be optimized over all codebooks.
-The first result---the \emph{sphere-packing bound} $E(R) \leq E_\text{sp}(R)$---was developed by Shannon, Gallager, and Berlekamp \cite{SGB67}.
+The first result---the \emph{sphere-packing bound} $E(R) \leq E_\text{sp}(R)$---was studied by Fano \cite{Fan61} and Shannon, Gallager, and Berlekamp \cite{SGB67}, and proved by the later paper.
 The \emph{sphere-packing exponent} $E_\text{sp}(R)$ is defined as

-where $P$ is maximized over all probability distributions on the input alphabet, and $E_0(s,P)$ is the \emph{auxiliary function} or \emph{Gallager's exponent} \cite{Gal65}.
+where $P$ is maximized over all probability distributions on the input alphabet, and $E_0(s,P)$ is the \emph{auxiliary function} or \emph{Gallager's function} \cite{Gal65}.
 Unlike Shannon-Gallager-Berlekamp's technique which relates channel coding to binary hypothesis testing, Haroutunian \cite{Har68,HHH07} employed a combinatorial method and obtained an upper bound for the reliability function in terms of the following expression

 where $\mathscr{V}$ is minimized over all channels with the same output alphabet as $\mathscr{W}$, ${D}(\mathscr{V}\|\mathscr{W}|P)$ is the conditional relative entropy between the {dummy channel} $\mathscr{V}$ and the {true channel} $\mathscr{W}$, and $I(P,\mathscr{V})$ is the mutual information of the channel $\mathscr{V}$ (the detailed definitions are given in Section \ref{sec:notation}).
-It was later realized that the two quantities in Eqs.~\eqref{eq:sp} and \eqref{eq:sp2} are equivalent: they are related by convex program duality \cite{Bla74,BTC88,CK11}.
+It was then realized that the two quantities in Eqs.~\eqref{eq:sp} and \eqref{eq:sp2} are equivalent: they are related by convex program duality \cite{Har68, Bla74,BTC88,CK11}.
 Therefore, these two expressions, Eqs.~\eqref{eq:sp} or \eqref{eq:sp2}, are both called sphere-packing exponents.